Book Now

 Strip away the mystery and it is a simple job: read the body, then help it settle.
 Here is what a kinesiologist actually does, the tools they use, and what happens once you are on the table.

-The one-line version: a kinesiologist reads your body and works with your nervous system.
-The rest of this page is the detail, because “reads your body” is the part that sounds vague until you see what it actually means.
+A kinesiologist reads your body with muscle monitoring, then works with what it shows to help stored stress settle.
+A read, then a release.
+Everything else on this page is detail, because “reads your body” is the part that sounds vague until you see what it means.

 This page is about the person and the session, what a kinesiologist does when you are in front of them.
 If you came looking for the different branches of kinesiology, applied, holistic, PKP, that is a separate map, and the types of kinesiology guide lays it out.
 New to the whole idea?
 Start with what kinesiology is, in plain English.
 For the muscle test itself, the muscle testing page goes deeper than we will here.